Milton Abbas Local History Group

 Calling Family Historians

-This is our largest project at the moment with a subgroup of about 10 members working on this.
+This is our largest project at the moment with a subgroup of about 10 members resarching.

 The impact of an enforced move on the lives of ordinary Dorset people in the 18th century – exploring the archives.